-Begin by exploring New Zealand’s cosmopolitan urban centres – including Auckland, Wellington, Dunedin and Christchurch – where world-class cultural facilities and dynamic culinary and cafe scenes await.
+Begin by exploring the country’s cosmopolitan urban centres – including Auckland, Wellington, Dunedin and Christchurch – where world-class cultural facilities and dynamic culinary and cafe scenes await.

-Journey through some of the world’s most spectacular scenery on the South Island, including the Southern Alps or the shimmering waters of Milford Sound.
+Next, journey through some of the world’s most spectacular scenery on the South Island – including the Southern Alps or the shimmering waters of Milford Sound.
 Marvel at the Fox and Franz Josef Glaciers and take in the stunning vistas of Mt Cook.
 A helicopter snow landing is a once-in-a-lifetime experience!

 Notch it up a gear with an adrenaline-filled adventure break in wonderful Queenstown.
-Located on the shoreline of gorgeous Lake Wakatipu, Queenstown also offers a superb wine and cultural scene.
+Located on the shoreline of gorgeous Lake Wakatipu, this amazing city also offers a superb wine and cultural scene.

-Up on the North Island you can chill out in the stunning Bay of Islands or enjoy a thermal soak in Rotorua with its steaming geysers and bubbling mud pools.
-While you’re in Rotorua, make sure you experience a traditional hangi feast in this centre of Maori culture.
+Head to the North Island to chill out in the stunning Bay of Islands or enjoy a soak in Rotorua’s thermal springs.
+Rotorua is also an important Maori cultural centre, so make sure you experience a traditional hangi feast while you’re there.